skmhrk1209/VSRD/README.md

 ## Multi-View 3D Auto-Labeling

-Our multi-view 3D auto-labeling optimizes the 3D bounding boxes and residual signed distance fields (RDF) for each scene.
-Note that the data is split and distributed to each process, but unlike general distributed training, the gradients are not averaged between processes.
+- Our multi-view 3D auto-labeling optimizes the 3D bounding boxes and residual signed distance fields (RDF) for each target frame.
+- Target frames in each sequence are split and distributed across multiple processes, each of which processes them independently.
+- Please run the following command with the corresponding configuration file for each sequence.

 - [Slurm Workload Manager](https://ja.wikipedia.org/wiki/Slurm_Workload_Manager)